Blessings of Erectile Dysfunction (ED)

 behavior, and not in my penis?

 To be able to ask myself these questions, I had to

 suspend my beliefs

-in the medical and cultural definitions of sexual limitations and
+in the cultural definitions of sexual limitations and

 brokenness.
 And I had to consider that the tasks in the second half of